SAP-samples/codejam-cap-llm/exercises/05-create-vector-embeddings/README.md

 👉 Open the `job-posting-service.cds` file from the `srv` folder.

-You want to expose the entities `DocumentChunks` as well as the `JobPostings` via your OData service.
+You want to expose the entities `DocumentChunk` as well as the `JobPosting` via your OData service.
 To do so, you need a reference to the schema definition.

 👉 Add the following line of code to create the reference to the schema definition: